Amidou Diop

 Amidou Diop (born 25 February 1992) is a Senegalese footballer who plays as a midfielder for Faroe Islands Premier League club TB Tvøroyri.

+On November 28, 2025, he joined Havnar Bóltfelag (HB) Tórshavn, Faroe Isles.

 Career

 Club

-Diop had previously been on trial at Lyon and Nancy, before signing for Molde summer 2014, and making his debut on November 2, 2014 against Strømsgodset.
+Diop had previously been on trial at Lyon and Nancy, before signing for Molde summer 2014, and making his debut on November 2, 2014, against Strømsgodset.

 In the spring of 2015 Diop was loaned from Molde FK to Mjøndalen IF.

 On 1 August 2017, Diop moved permanently to Kristiansund BK.

 In August 2024, Diop joined Sarpsborg on a short-term deal until the end of the 2024 season.